SV-RAG: LoRA-Contextualizing Adaptation of MLLMs for Long Document Understanding: Introduction

 In this work, we first retrieve evidence pages to obtain relevant information within a vast and varied landscape of content.
-Unlike using a classical document parser, we propose using LMMs as the information encoder, which have shown great generalization ability as they have been trained on a huge text corpus.
+Unlike using a classical document parser, we propose using MLLMs as the visual retriever, which have shown great generalization ability as they have been trained on a huge text corpus.
 After obtaining the embedding of each page, we further utilize contextualized late interaction for relevance scoring \citep{khattab2020colbert}.
 This design shows significantly better efficiency and accuracy than using the classical document parser to extract information.
-Top-$k$ pages are then selected from hundreds of pages and provided to LMMs to answer user questions on documents.
+Top-$k$ pages are then selected from hundreds of pages and provided to MLLMs to answer user questions on documents.

-Based on this design demonstrated in Figure \ref{fig:abstract}, we introduce the LoCAL framework for multi-page document understanding, which includes modules for evidence page retrieval and answer generation.
-Our contributions can be summarized as follows. \begin{itemize}[itemsep=1pt, topsep=1pt,leftmargin=*] \item We propose a novel framework named LoCAL to broaden the horizons of LMMs, where we use intermediate LMMs hidden embedding for \textbf{efficient} question-based evidence page retrieval. \item We finetune LMMs through dual LoRA adapters for evidence page retrieval and question answering, respectively, enabling LoCAL to be edge-friendly with great memory efficiency. \item We collect a visually-rich document QA dataset, LoCAL-bench, comprising nine domains including magazine, flyer, newsletter, product manual, and presentations, etc. This dataset is built upon web-crawl documents, containing 226 documents and 471 question answer pairs. \item We empirically show that LoCAL, with only 4B parameters, achieves state-of-the-art performance on LoCAL-bench and four public benchmarks, rivaling Gemini-1.5-pro on MMLongBench-Doc and demonstrating its effectiveness. \end{itemize}
+Based on this design demonstrated in Figure \ref{fig:abstract}, we introduce the \papername~framework for multi-page document understanding, which includes modules for evidence page retrieval and answer generation.
+Our contributions can be summarized as follows. \begin{itemize}[itemsep=1pt, topsep=1pt,leftmargin=*] \item We propose a novel framework named \papername~to broaden the horizons of MLLMs, where we use intermediate MLLMs hidden embedding for \textbf{efficient} question-based evidence page retrieval. \item We finetune MLLMs through dual LoRA adapters for evidence page retrieval and question answering, respectively, enabling \papername~to be edge-friendly with great memory efficiency. \item We collect a visually-rich document QA dataset, \dataname-Bench, comprising nine domains including magazine, flyer, newsletter, product manual, and presentations, etc. This dataset is built upon web-crawl documents, containing 226 documents and 471 question answer pairs. \item We empirically show that \papername, with only 4B parameters, achieves state-of-the-art performance on \dataname-Bench and four public benchmarks, rivaling Gemini-1.5-pro on MMLongBench-Doc and demonstrating its effectiveness. \end{itemize}